 Embedded AI is now omnipresent.
 It influences a wide variety of industrial processes but also has a major impact on many aspects of our daily lives.
 Here are a few application areas of embedded AI.

-Embedded AI plays a key role in the development of autonomous vehicles [7].
+Embedded AI plays a key role in the development of autonomous vehicles.
 Automated driving systems use a combination of sensors (such as cameras, lidars, and radars) to collect data about the environment.
 This data is then processed by an embedded AI system, and the results will guide the driving decisions for the car.
 The AI can identify other vehicles, pedestrians, traffic signs and lane markers, and use this information to assist in making safe and efficient driving decisions.

 As we have just seen, the embedded AI systems of autonomous vehicles process various data in parallel and in real time: they take into account the layout of the road, traffic signs and signals, the movements of other road users, and much more.
 To achieve this, the embedded AI system must learn to correctly interpret this data as quickly as possible.
+Developers use complex data sets to train the AI and test its decisions.
+As the tests progress, the AI develops the ability to navigate safely through road traffic.
+The system learns to react quickly in the event of unforeseen events, such as another car braking suddenly.

-Smart kitchen robots (also known as "Robot chefs") are another example of a domestic application of embedded AI.
+Smart kitchen robots (also known as “Robot chefs”) are another example of a domestic application of embedded AI.
 These devices use AI to automate and optimize various food preparation tasks.
-For example, the cooking robot can use a camera to identify ingredients, a robotic arm to mix and cook food, and an embedded AI system to follow recipes and adjust the cooking process based on sensory measurements [10].
+For example, the cooking robot can use a camera to identify ingredients, a robotic arm to mix and cook food, and an embedded AI system to follow recipes and adjust the cooking process based on sensory measurements9.

-Embedded AI is also revolutionizing the healthcare sector.
-Some even speak of smart health.
-Intelligent prostheses, in particular, use embedded AI to improve functionality and adaptability.
-For example, a hand prosthesis can use AI to learn to recognize the user's movement patterns.
-This allows it to better adapt to different objects and tasks [13].
-We can also mention care robots, which can assist the elderly or disabled in their daily tasks [14].
+For example, a hand prosthesis can use AI to learn to recognize the user’s movement patterns.
+This allows it to better adapt to different objects and tasks12.
+We can also mention care robots, which can assist the elderly or disabled in their daily tasks13.

 More and more satellites are in orbit.
 The current trend is towards satellite constellations, rather than individual satellites, which belong to the past.
-These constellations [17] consist of hundreds or even thousands of small satellites, which poses a challenge to operators: they must ensure to avoid collisions.
+These constellations16 consist of hundreds or even thousands of small satellites, which poses a challenge to operators: they must ensure to avoid collisions.
+Embedded AI allows the precise calculation of orbits and trajectories of active or passive satellites, as well as space debris.
+It helps determine the trajectories of avoidance maneuvers and automates them.

 These examples are just a few of the many applications of embedded AI.
 As technology evolves, we can expect to see embedded AI integrated into more devices and systems, thus transforming the way we live and work.

-Discover how the use of artificial intelligence came to support the space landers of Nasa's Perseverance module during its descent to Mars.
+Interesting reading: Discover how the use of artificial intelligence came to support the space landers of Nasa’s Perseverance module during its descent to Mars.

 As we’ve seen, embedded AI has a significant impact both on the economy and society.
 Here’s a deeper analysis of some of these impacts.